vannguyengd/gooddata-ui/docs/02_start__catalog_export.md

 ## Using @gooddata/catalog-export

-`catalog-export` is a command-line program that loads metadata from a workspace and transforms it into TypeScript, JavaScript, or a JSON representation.
+`@gooddata/catalog-export` is a command-line program that loads metadata from a workspace and transforms it into TypeScript, JavaScript, or a JSON representation.
 The program can run in interactive, silent, or hybrid modes.

 **NOTE**: The JSON representation is deprecated.
 We will remove it in a future major version.